giellalt/lang-khk/khk.md

 * * *
+<small>This (part of) documentation was generated from [../src/fst/affixes/propernouns.lexc](http://github.com/giellalt/lang-khk/blob/main/../src/fst/affixes/propernouns.lexc)</small>Prefixes
+Prefixes in the Halh Mongolian language are bound to beginning of other words.

+* * *
+<small>This (part of) documentation was generated from [../src/fst/stems/prefixes.lexc](http://github.com/giellalt/lang-khk/blob/main/../src/fst/stems/prefixes.lexc)</small>

+* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/propernouns.lexc](http://github.com/giellalt/lang-khk/blob/main/../src/fst/affixes/propernouns.lexc)</small>
+<small>This (part of) documentation was generated from [../src/fst/stems/propernouns.lexc](http://github.com/giellalt/lang-khk/blob/main/../src/fst/stems/propernouns.lexc)</small>

 We describe here how abbreviations are in Halh Mongolian are read out, e.g.